 Because there are a number of spas in Prague, the prices are also kept quite low, which is good for those on a budget.

 Zen City Spa

 This is the first spa in Prague to incorporate traditional Asian therapies into its offerings.
-This includes treatments such as Thai massages, which are perfectly complemented by the beautiful aromas of exotic oils.
+This includes treatments such as Thai massages, which complement the beautiful aroma of exotic oils.
 Its address is Maximilian Hotel, Haštalská 14 and their website is www.planetzen.cz.

 Beer Spa Bernard

-Beer has often been used by people throughout the world to relax, but in Prague it has even managed to find its way into the bathtubs used in spa treatments.
-Don’t worry though, it’s not simply a bath full of Pilsner; instead, it’s water enriched with some of the key ingredients of beer, such as yeast and hops.
+People worldwide have often used beer to relax, but it has even managed to find its way into the bathtubs used in spa treatments in Prague.
+Don’t worry, though; it’s not simply a bath full of Pilsner; instead, it’s water enriched with some of the key ingredients of beer, such as yeast and hops.
 You take a dip in these for about 20 minutes – they are heated to about 35°C/89°F, so they are akin to a beer Jacuzzi!
 You can find the Beer Spa Bernard at Týn 10 (courtyard Ungelt), Old Town.
 Their website is www.pivnilaznebernard.cz

 The Spa at Mandarin Oriental